BlueBrain/Keyv/doc/Feature.md

 ### 1: Shall we write down issues or not?

-_Resolved: Yes:_ Writing down all major decisions at the end of a specification helps to keep track of positive and negative decisions.
+_Resolution: Yes:_ Writing down all major decisions at the end of a specification helps to keep track of positive and negative decisions.

 Not writing down issues safes time, but has the huge drawback of not